ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ## General software installation principles
 {: #general_software_installation}

-Software can originate from the following locations:
+A software can originate from the following locations:
-- Initial VSI image
+- Base VSI images
 - {{site.data.keyword.IBM_notm}} mirrors
 - Internet or intranet available repositories
 - File system of the workstation in the architecture diagram above (provisioning system)

+Following the steps in this tutorial, you will be able to
+- provision a public, private and bastion VSI with the ubuntu-18.04 base image
+- install nginx on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
+- access Internet software - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
+- copy a file from the file system of the provisioning computer to the public VSI and execute
+- run tests to verify the above

+## Base VSI images

-Initial {{site.data.keyword.Bluemix_notm}} VSI images are populated with popular off the shelf operating systems:
+Base {{site.data.keyword.Bluemix}} VSI images are populated with popular off the shelf operating systems:

 ```
 ibmcloud is images